Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We discussed two DAM typological tendencies in LMs: (i) markedness direction, i.e., whether marking occurs on less usual arguments, and (ii) argument preference, i.e.\ whether marking targets the subject or object.
+We discuss two DAM typological tendencies in GPT-2-small models: (i) markedness direction, i.e., whether marking occurs on less usual arguments, and (ii) argument preference, i.e.\ whether marking targets the subject or object.
 For markedness direction, we find a clear and consistent advantage for natural systems over inverse systems, aligning with DAM typological tendencies in human language.
-For argument preference, we do not find object-targeting rules outperforming subject-targeting rules, which does not align with the typological tendency.
+For argument preference, object-targeting rules show only a weak overall advantage over subject-targeting rules, which does not align with the typological tendency.

 One potential account of the markedness asymmetry lies in the training objective of autoregressive language models, which optimize next-token prediction.
 Prior work shows that such models learn more successfully when surprisal can be reduced by local contextual cues, reflecting a bias toward information locality and low local uncertainty \citep{FutrellLossy-Context2020, hahn_modeling_2021, kallini-etal-2024-mission, someya-etal-2025-information}.
 As less predictable meanings cause overt grammatical encoding \citep{KURUMADA2019103953}, natural markedness systems, in turn, overtly encode less usual, higher-surprisal arguments.
 By introducing explicit local signals that reduce prediction uncertainty, natural markedness aligns with locality-sensitive learning dynamics, offering a possible explanation for the observed advantage of natural over inverse systems.